Steve Heitzeg: 1980s and 1990s: A Marriage, On the Day You Were Born, and Aqua

 Heitzeg's choral work Litanies for the Living was premiered in 1992 in Minneapolis by the Westminster Festival Chorus and Minnetonka Choral Society.
 A meditation on peace between humans and nature, Litanies is set to text by poets Gary Snyder and Wendell Berry.
-Michael Anthony of the Star Tribune called it "effectively and skillfully composed" and "evocative ... with a tone of reverence and loss."
+Michael Anthony called it "effectively and skillfully composed" and "evocative ... with a tone of reverence and loss."

-Makhato Wakpa (Blue Earth River) was premiered in October 1992 by the Mankato Symphony Orchestra.
+Makhato Wakpa (Blue Earth River) was premiered in 1992 by the Mankato Symphony Orchestra.
 The piece is inspired by the geography and history of the Blue Earth River, including the mass execution of 38 Native Americans after the Dakota War of 1862.
-The Arizona Daily Star lauded it as "a work that fully integrates Heitzeg's ecological and cultural interests".
+The Arizona Daily Star called it "a work that fully integrates Heitzeg's ecological and cultural interests".
 It was subsequently performed by the Cabrillo Festival Orchestra, Marin Alsop conducting, in 1995.

-The 1995 orchestral work Mustang (in Tribute to Wild Horses and Burros) paid tribute to the role of horses in American mythology, as well as their automotive descendants; instrumentation included Ford Mustang hubcaps and horseshoes used as percussive elements.
-Reviewer Todd Epp of the Sioux Falls, South Dakota, Argus-Leader, reviewing a performance of the work by the South Dakota Symphony, said it "painted a vivid sound portrait of freedom, power, and the American West," and wrote that the hubcaps simultaneously served as "both a cymbal and a symbol."
+The 1995 orchestral work Mustang (in Tribute to Wild Horses and Burros) pays tribute to the role of horses in American mythology, as well as their automotive descendants; instrumentation included Ford Mustang hubcaps and horseshoes used as percussive elements.
+Todd Epp of the Sioux Falls, South Dakota, Argus-Leader, reviewing a performance of the work by the South Dakota Symphony, said it "painted a vivid sound portrait of freedom, power, and the American West," and wrote that the hubcaps simultaneously served as "both a cymbal and a symbol."

 In 1995, Heitzeg wrote the symphony On the Day You Were Born to accompany the bestselling children's book by Debra Frasier.
-The work was debuted by the Minnesota Orchestra, with actress Jane Alexander as narrator, and subsequently released by the orchestra as an animated children's video on the NotesAlive! label.
+The work was commissioned by the Minnesota Commissioning Club and debuted by the Minnesota Orchestra, with actress Jane Alexander as narrator, and subsequently released by the orchestra as an animated children's video on the NotesAlive! label.
 The Minnesota Orchestra restaged the piece with Maya Angelou as narrator in 2008.
 The symphony has been performed frequently by orchestras across the U.S. On the Day You Were Born won the American Library Association's Carnegie Medal for Excellence in Children's Video in 1997.

-Heitzeg was commissioned in 1997 by Gustavus Adolphus College to write Blessed are the Peacemakers, a work for alto soloist, chorus and orchestra which honored the 25th anniversary of the college's annual student-performed "Christmas in Christ Chapel" program.
-The work also honored five historic peacemakers: Martin Luther King, Hildegard von Bingen, St. Francis, Dag Hammarskjöld and Raoul Wallenberg.
+Heitzeg was commissioned in 1997 by Gustavus Adolphus College to write Blessed are the Peacemakers, a work for alto soloist, chorus, and orchestra that honored the 25th anniversary of the college's annual student-performed "Christmas in Christ Chapel" program.
+The work also honored five historic peacemakers: Martin Luther King, Hildegard von Bingen, St. Francis, Dag Hammarskjöld, and Raoul Wallenberg.

 Heitzeg's debut album, Earthworks: Music in Honor of Nature, was released in 1998 on Innova Recordings.
-A collection of his chamber works, the album includes performances by flutist Julia Bogorad, soprano Maria Jette, cellist Laura Sewell, the House of Hope Children's Choir and Zeitgeist.
+A collection of his chamber works, it includes performances by flutist Julia Bogorad, soprano Maria Jette, cellist Laura Sewell, the House of Hope Children's Choir, and Zeitgeist.

 Aqua (Hommage a Jacques-Yves Cousteau), a tribute to the oceans and the influential French explorer and environmentalist, was debuted in 1999 by the Virginia Symphony.
 In 2000, the game show Jeopardy! featured Heitzeg and Aqua as the subject of a Final Jeopardy question.